 Moving data as a SaaS vendor on behalf of your users is not trivial.
 You have to move a lot of data without dropping it on the floor.
 This can be expensive if your team isn't experienced architecting these types of systems.
 It can send your cloud bill through the roof in the worst cases.
 It can also put you in a position to hire more cloud engineers than you'd otherwise want to.

-With a commercial product, you're effectively outsourcing your cloud management to that vendor--at least for the parts of your product that relate to integration.
+With a commercial "as a service" product, you're effectively outsourcing your cloud management to that vendor--at least for the parts of your product that relate to integration.
 You're going to have it marked up (they are a business after all), but that still might be less expensive than you building the team and optimizing the cloud computing spend.

 Many embedded iPaaS offerings started as traditional iPaaS.
 Some of them offer the ability to use their product internally (as traditional iPaaS) to integrate your systems and automate business software and externally by enabling connectivity for your product and its users.